Contact the team

 Children and young people’s eating disorder service

-If you are aged 18 or older, visit our adults eating disorder page, or email the Adults Eating Disorder team.
+If you are aged 18 or older, visit our adults eating disorder page, or email the Adults Eating Disorder Team.

-Our service covers the whole of Cornwall and the Isles Of Scilly and is run by 4 separate providers.
+Our service covers the whole of Cornwall and the Isles of Scilly and is run by 4 separate providers.
 The therapy part of our team includes:

 • family therapists